-ASTM D4728 Standard Test Method for Random Vibration Testing of Shipping Containers
+ASTM D4728 Vibration Testing of Shipping Containers

-- Protection- assesses if the container provides adequate protection to its cargo when exposed to random vibrations
+Protection – Assesses if the container provides adequate protection to its cargo when exposed to random vibrations.

 Random vibration testing has advantages compared to sinusoidal resonance dwell or sweep tests.
 For example, the resonance buildups that occur during random vibration tests are not as intense.
-As a result, unrealistic fatigue damage is minimized during random vibration testing as opposed to other types of testing.
+As a result, fatigue damage is minimized during random vibration testing as opposed to other types of testing.

 The ASTM D4728 standard test method will allow each component to be analyzed.
 If the performance of any element is lacking, design modifications can be made.
 Modifications will help ensure that all the components of the shipping container are performing well during random vibrations.
-The test can be performed on any axis or orientation.
+Additionally, ASTM D4728 testing can be performed on any axis or orientation.
 However, different test levels may be used for other axis or orientations to accurately simulate field conditions of that container position.

 ASTM D4728 requires four testing apparatuses.

 1. Vibration Test System

 Also known as the shaker, the vibration test system will have a table that can support the entire test specimen (shipping container).
 The table should also be capable of distributing the vibrations equally across the entire test surface.

 The controls will generate vibrations.
 They must be capable of producing the desired power spectral density at the table surface that is supporting the specimen.